 The soft flesh of avocados is incredibly versatile.
 It is delicious eaten alone (or with a splash of lemon and black pepper), as a nutritional alternative to butter or other spreads, or included in a range of dishes both raw and cooked.

 Along with its great taste, the avocado is well known for improving skin and hair quality and helping to lower cholesterol.

 Australians enjoy fresh, perfectly ripened avocados 52 weeks a year thanks to Costa.

 We grow our own on over 654 hectares, whilst we source from other quality growers from over 45 Australian farms.
 Indeed, we are the only company that grows, sources, ripens and sells avocados in one national supply chain giving us far greater control over the quality of fruit supplied.

 Ultimately, this means consumers get to enjoy beautifully ripe avocados all year round.

-Costa, Vitor and Avocado Ridge are names synonymous with quality.
+Lovacado is synonymous with quality.
 Costa Group's owned farm delivers perfectly ripe avocados direct from our orchards to retailers.
-Along with these brands, we also take to market avocados grown and nurtured by our supply partners around Australia.
+Along with our own, we also take to market avocados grown and nurtured by our supply partners around Australia.